4teamwork/cypress-drag-drop/README.md

 is forced.
 See https://docs.cypress.io/guides/core-concepts/interacting-with-elements.html#Forcing for more information.

+# hoverTime

+A delay in milliseconds between moving the cursor to the target and dropping.

 ## other options

 You can also use other options defined by default by Cypress, like: `ctrlKey`, `log`, `timeout`...